celiomesquita/ACLP_RPDP_P/README.md

 ### Before testing, it is necessary to have a complete understanding of the paper's content.

 *Mesquita, A.C.P., Sanches, C.A.A., 2023.
-Air cargo load and route planning in pickup and delivery operations. omputers & Industrial Engineering , XX–XX.*
+Air cargo load and route planning in pickup and delivery operations.
+Computers & Industrial Engineering , XX–XX.*

 1. Open the main.py file
 2. Choose a time limit for the solver to work on a node.